 My about-to-be-59-year-old face is heading south at a rate of knots.
 Trying to hoist it up without pullies, scaffolding or surgery is as useless as piling up a couple of sandbags against a tsunami.
 None of the creams I have tried have worked and although my skin is in great nick thanks to all the anti-aging products I now religiously use, nothing has really stopped that inevitable sag towards my knees.

-So it was with great interest that I opted to review the new ASDM Beverly Hills Lifting Contour Serum ($65 in the shop).
+So it was with great interest that I opted to review the new ASDM Beverly Hills Lifting Contour Serum ($65).
 The first thing I did when it arrived was read what the ASDM website claimed it would do.
 This is what it said:

 “Like a mother cuddling a newborn, this serum will treat your skin with the utmost care and protection that your skin has only dreamed of.”